 2. You repress sex.
-The dominant fundamentalist religions condemn sex, because it is an act of flesh and passion.
+The dominant fundamentalist religions condemn sex, because it is an act of flesh, and hence anti-god.
 They say that sex can only be practiced for procreational purposes, and that we should not find joy in it, since physical pleasure is deemed as sin.
 But how can sex be a sin when it is the very energy that brought us into existence?
 We were all birthed into life through the sexual act and every expression of ourselves is an expression of sexual energy, taking various forms.
 Therefore to see sex as evil means to see yourself and the whole existence as evil, a belief that can only mess up with your life.

 4. You suppress your emotions.
 Expressing our emotions is healthy, except if it’s done in a way that harms ourselves and those around us.
 Religious people, wanting to appear good in the eyes of god by following blindly the doctrines of religious scriptures, don’t express their emotions, especially when they think that they are negative, such as the emotion of anger.
 Trying to appear saintly and good, they don’t speak out their mind and heart, and as a result they develop all sorts of psychological issues, ranging from neurosis to schizophrenia.

 5. You believe that you’re always being watched.
 A clear sign of being heavily indoctrinated by religion is to think that there is an actual personality somewhere inside or outside the universe, who is ever-present and all-knowing, always observing and judging you for each and every thing you do.
 Feeling that you are always being watched, you cannot be calm, relaxed and spontaneous.
 On the contrary, you are in constant fear, trembling before every action you perform, every word you utter, and every thought you think, lest you will be send to damnation.